 Now you are starting to get to a little closer to a more active part of Cape May.
 The La Mer Beachfront Resort, The Pier House and Peter Shields Inn occupy the block across from these beaches.
 Angel of the Sea Bed & Breakfast is tucked in behind Peter Shields on Trenton Ave.
 This is also the section where more streets run parallel to Beach Avenue with lots of homes.
 These streets are mostly named for states, such as Maryland, Ohio, Virginia and so on.
 This also means it is a bit busier part of the beach.

-Reading, Philadelphia, and Madison
+Inferrera Memorial Beach (formerly Reading), Philadelphia, and Madison

 There are quite a few hotels along this section with a sprinkling of homes.
 Rhythm of the Sea (We stayed there for our first wedding anniversary.
 I was VERY pregnant with Ian and we fell in love with Cape May), Icona, Grand Hotel, Periwinkle Inn, Ocean Club, The Capri and The Montreal line the street across from the beach.
 Harry’s Roof Top bar is a fabulous place to grab and drink and a bite in the summer.
 The promenade starts right across the street from the Periwinkle Inn between Philadelphia and Madison beach.
+Reading beach was renamed Inferrerra Memorial Beach in 2022 in honor of Norman (Champ) Inferrera, a teenage lifeguard who lost his life in a boating accident while on duty in 2021.

 Queen and Jefferson